MetOffice/simulation-systems/source/FurtherDetails/glossary.rst

     when the work being done *has* to be built on top of changes already made since the last revision.

-Linked Ticket:
+Linked PR:
-    Work that spans two or more repositories, requiring tickets that should be treated together and committed as a group.
+    Work that spans two or more repositories, requiring PRs that should be treated together and committed as a group.

-Overarching Ticket:
+Overarching Issue:
-    Where a piece of work has been split into multiple sections and tickets an extra ticket can be used to track this work.
+    Where a piece of work has been split into multiple sections an overarching issue can be used to track this work.
 It should be closed when the whole arc has been completed.

 Regression:
     A set of tests that prove that a set of code changes have not degraded the